Effective Date: 26 May 2022

 We will normally keep your personal data for five years after your last interaction with us, or any of our websites.
 If we consider that you are no longer an active user of our websites or our services we may delete your personal data sooner than this.

 We expect to contact you at least every two years to ensure you are still happy to hear from us according to the preferences you have provided to us.

 Transfer of Your Personal Data Outside of Europe

 To provide our services to you, we transfer personal data to our trusted service providers in the United States, Ireland and Australia.
 The third parties based in the USA are U. S Privacy Shield compliant.

-Some of our suppliers are located in regions outside of Europe (our Supplier Directory shows the world region for each supplier).
+Some of our suppliers, or those legal entities that are Subsidiaries or Direct Affiliates of the suppliers, are located in regions outside of Europe (our Supplier Directory shows the world region for each supplier).
 If you agree to us providing your details to our suppliers, your data may be transferred to the relevant supplier to satisfy your requirements.